-It’s been a year since the Covid pandemic brought the world to a stop and changed us in more ways than we can imagine.
+We are well into the third year of the Covid pandemic that has changed us in more ways than we can imagine.

-At the workplace, the pandemic forced some changes overnight.
+At the workplace, the pandemic forced several changes overnight.
 As countries went into lockdown one after another, we saw the rapid adoption of remote working, flexible work hours and a dramatic reduction in work-related travel.
-Many business owners realized they had to adapt or die and they swiftly pivoted their businesses to make the best of a rapidly-changing situation.
-Gin distilleries in the UK and Australia (among other countries), for instance, switched to making hand sanitizer, and airline cabin crew in Sweden retrained to work as hospital and nursing home assistants.
-Dine-in restaurants across the world changed how they operated, moving from indoor to outdoor seating wherever possible and servicing an increasing number of takeaway orders.
+Many business owners realised they had to adapt or die and they swiftly pivoted their businesses to make the best of a rapidly-changing situation.

-As several countries roll out their Covid vaccination plans in 2021, igniting hope that we will soon see the end of the pandemic, we asked a few business owners and leaders about their learnings over the past year.
+We asked a few business owners and leaders about their learnings since 2020.
 Here’s what they had to say:

 ‘Agility is a key ingredient for success’